microsoft/Xbox-GDK-Samples/README.md

 * Visual Studio 2019 (16.9 update or later) or Visual Studio 2022
 * Microsoft Game Development Kit ([GDK](https://aka.ms/gdk))
 * -or- Microsoft Game Development Kit with Xbox Extensions ([GDKX](https://aka.ms/gdkx))

+# Opening samples

+To open most samples, open the Visual Studio `.sln` file included in the sample's directory.

+For Unity samples, use Unity Hub's '+ New project' option and select the Unity sample's directory that contains the `Assets` directory.

+Each sample has a readme markdown file which provides directions on how to run it and other important information.

 ## Privacy Statement